 - 8 fluid ounces (235 ml) apple cider

 - Juice half a lemon.
 Carefully pour the juice onto a plate or in a small container.
 Add the sugar to another plate or container.

 - Gently dip the rim of a clean glass in lemon juice, then in coconut sugar.
 Make circular motions to coat the rim evenly.

 Make the cocktail

-- Add the ice cubes to a glass or punch bowl.
+- Add the ice cubes to a glass.
 Pour the Jack Daniel's Fire (or whisky and cinnamon syrup) into the glass or cocktail bowl.
 Fill it with apple cider.
 Give it a stir with a spoon or a cinnamon stick.
 Serve with apple slices if desired.

 - Coconut sugar has a subtle toffee flavor that works really well with this cinnamon apple cider cocktail.
 Brown sugar works well, too!

 - To make it alcohol-free: replace the apple cider with sparkling apple juice (or apple juice mixed with a splash of sparkling water) and use cinnamon syrup instead of cinnamon whiskey.